UBC-MDS/Credit_Card_Default_Prediction_Group13/README.md

 **Given a credit card holder's basic personal information (gender, education, age, history of past payment etc.), will the person default on next month's payment?**

+Specifically, a credit default is defined as the behaviour when someone who borrowed the money stops making the required payments.
+In the dataset 1 indicates that the person has committed a credit default (fails to pay) while 0 indicates the person is paying the debt as required.

 The report of the analysis can be found [here](https://github.com/UBC-MDS/Credit_Card_Default_Prediction_Group13/blob/Makefile_report_hw/doc/report.md).

 ## Research Question